 WHAT SHOULD I LOOK FOR BEFORE I SIGN THE CONTRACT?

-Timeshare or holiday club membership advertising must include details about how you can obtain important information about the contract.
-If a trader invites you to attend a promotion or sales event, the invitation must clearly explain the commercial purpose (for example, the intention to sell you a timeshare) and nature of the event so that you are not misled.
+Advertising for timeshare or holiday club membership must include details about how you can obtain important information about the contract.
+If a trader invites you to attend a promotion or sales event, the invitation must clearly explain the commercial purpose (for example, the intention to sell you a timeshare) and the nature of the event, so that you are not misled.

 Check timeshare contracts to see how long they last.
 Some contracts state that you own the timeshare permanently.